Grading

 - Min: 1

-The maximum rating is 5 and based on a conversion of a liquid nanoemulsion to a cannabis powder.
-Liquid nanoemulsions have a typical shelf life of 1 year in proper packaging / storage conditions and degrade over time.
-A cannabis nanoemulsion converted to a powder has a shelf life of 3 years and gets better with age via curing.
-The minimum rating is 1 because transparent glass packaging or tinctures degrade cannabis nanoemulsions.
-Tinctures are usually glass with transparent, translucent or opaque labels, but we based the low rating on safety concerns.
-If a water based tincture (alcohol free) is not stored in the refrigerator after you open it, manufacturer forgot to add preservatives, and/or you have contamination of the dropper then you have product liability (not recommended).
+The maximum rating is 5 and based on the conversion of a nanoemulsion to powder.
+Nanoemulsions degrade over time and have a typical shelf life of 3-6 months with preservatives, proper packaging and storage conditions.
+THC powder has a shelf life of 3 years and gets better with age via curing.
+Warning: Some companies put nanoemulsions in tinctures and disregard consumer safety.
+Tinctures come in transparent, translucent, or opaque glass.
+If a water-based tincture (alcohol-free) is not stored in the refrigerator after you open it, or the manufacturer forgot to add preservatives, or you have contamination of the dropper, then you have product liability (not recommended).

 -